Willowbrook Hospice is an Independent Charity established in 1993 by local people to raise funds to build and run a

 As a Charity, we make no charge for our services, but rely on our own fundraising efforts and a modest contribution from the NHS.
 This enables us to provide support to patients and their families according to their individual needs.

-Our Fundraising team are based at Willowbrook Hospice’s The Living Well building on Borough Road, St Helens.
+Our Fundraising team is based at Willowbrook Hospice’s The Living Well building on Borough Road, St Helens.

-We also have a separate Trading company which runs the Willowbrook Hospice Lottery and our ten charity shops, two situated in St Helens, one in Bridge Street and a charity superstore in St Marys arcade with other shops in Thatto Heath, Rainford, Fingerpost, Prescot, Page Moss, Fouracre, Dovecote, Stockbridge Village, the Living Well, newly opened Prescot, and a small shop selling new goods inside the Hospice foyer.
+We also have a separate Trading company which runs the Willowbrook Hospice Lottery and our eleven charity shops, two situated in St Helens, one in Bridge Street and a charity superstore in St Marys arcade with other shops in Thatto Heath, Rainford, Fingerpost, Prescot, Page Moss, Fouracre, Dovecote, Stockbridge Village, the Living Well, newly opened Prescot, and a small shop selling new goods inside the Hospice foyer.

 We also have a large 7500 square feet donation warehouse and distribution centre in Sutton, St Helens, opposite Morrisons supermarket.

 Since the Hospice opened in 1997, we have cared for over 9000 patients.
 During that time our services have grown so much that we now receive over 1000 patient referrals a year.